5. Coordinate with Truss and Structural Engineers

 The first port of call is a truss engineer.
 Trusses are basically support structures that can span a large space due to their triangular shape.
 In residential construction, wooden trusses are often used to support roofs because they’re incredibly strong, more economical than solid beams, and be can just about any shape.
 The truss engineer will ensure the truss in your design has the stability, strength and rigidity required to support your roof.

-The second port of call is the structural engineer, who will check not only the structural soundness of your house but also the ground conditions of your lot.
+The second port of call is the structural engineer, who will create the structural plans.
+This includes the foundation and all the connections to the roof.
+The structural engineer will require the truss manufactures plans to do their work.
 In the case of remodels, he or she will ensure the new roof, walls or foundation won’t overload your home’s existing structure.

-The reports that the truss and structural engineers produce are used to get your construction permits from the local authorities.
+The design plans along with the plans the truss manufacture and structural engineer produce are used to get your construction permits from the local authorities.
 It also gives the green light to the builder.

 Please see the list of local engineers.